fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v8.12.534, 16 May 2025):**\
+-Added common control macros for Edit, Button, Tab, DateTime, MonthCal, Static, IPAddress, Animate controls.\ In all cases, these include the macros from both commctrl.h and windowsx.h.\
+-Added helper function `GetMem(Of T)` generic to dereference and cast a LongPtr to any type, even intrinsic types.\
+-Added helper function `DCast(Of T, T2)` (direct cast) to copy `LenB(Of T)` bytes from any type, with no conversion like CInt would do where 65535 would overflow instead of giving -1.
+Also allows converting to UDTs, e.g. If you have ptll As LongLong containing a POINT, Dim pt As POINT = DCast(Of POINT)(ptll)
+-Some Tooltip types were only defined by their tag names instead of proper names.
+Tag names remain for compatibility.\
+-(Bug fix) Some GET_*_WPARAM helpers would overflow due to use of CLng().

 **Update (v8.12.532, 13 May 2025):**\
 -Added lcid/LANGID helpers and some additional internationalization APIs\